adityakangune/MLOps_Image_Pipeline/README.md

-# This repo is for my upcoming session on continous model deployment
-Will update details post the session - In the session

-UPdate to demo in AIEngineering channel
+## This repo contains the files for deployment of an Image Classification Model on the Google Kubernetes Engine.

+### This line is written to trigger an automatic build on the cloud.